taikoxyz/taiko-mono/packages/protocol/docs/ZKReq.md

 ZKP also needs to prove cross chain signal service’s storage roots have the right value.

 - **For L2 Signal Service**:  the storage root is the second parameter in the anchor transaction.
 ZKP shall verify that the storage root of the L2 Signal Service address indeed has this given value by using zkEVM storage proof.
-- **For L1 Signal Service**: the storage root verification shall be done in circuits by using a Merkle proof as witness against `meta.l1Hash`.
-The `l1SignalRoot` value is not directly provided by L1 smart contracts as it is not available to EVM and must be queried by L2 client from a L1 node.
+- **For L1 Signal Service**: the storage root verification will be done in the circuits by using a Merkle proof against the `meta.l1Hash`, the `l1SignalRoot` value is not directly available in the L1 smart contracts.
+This MPT proof must be queried from an L1 node by the L2 client.

+## LibProving verification

+The actual value of the public input parameters must be consistent with the values used to hash the ZKP instance (see [**LibProving**](https://github.com/taikoxyz/taiko-mono/blob/945dabc09a668678aca1296e91d567b45ad37922/packages/protocol/contracts/L1/libs/LibProving.sol#L182)).

 ## Data cross-verification chart
+To help people to visualize all the above elements.
+Here is a diagram:

 ```mermaid
 graph LR